 Sometimes, forgoing a live training event altogether is the most efficient way to support training reinforcement.
 Instead of a single, keystone event — with all of the cost and coordination included — break up the lesson into short microlessons and distribute it over weeks or months.
 Skipping the long-form training event while stretching a concept out over several weeks will leave learners more refreshed and ready to engage with the training.

 Social learning remains one of the most popular topics on the minds of learning and development professionals as the industry collectively attempts to find the best ways to tap this largely informal mode of knowledge transfer.
-From semi-informal events like employee brown bags and knowledge-transfer meetings, to highly-informal solicitation of advice and sharing best practices, desktop video recording software and a so-called “corporate YouTube” make social learning possible.
+From semi-informal events like employee brown bags and knowledge-transfer meetings to highly-informal solicitation of advice and sharing best practices, desktop video recording software and a so-called “corporate YouTube” make social learning at scale possible.

 With simple screen recording software and a webcam, or the built-in camera and native mobile application, employees can record video from anywhere.
-A 3D designer demonstrates canonical model tree organization in a Catia assembly for a mechanical engineer.
+A 3D designer demonstrates a canonical model tree organization in a Catia assembly for a mechanical engineer.
 A legal assistant summarizes a precedent for a lawyer.
 A construction manager documents a potential workaround situation and sends to the architects for revision.

 Video makes creating training content easy for anyone, with the right tools.
-From recording and editing, to storing in a secure environment, and sharing with just the right people on any device, traditional learning management systems do little to support this increasingly popular medium.
+From recording and editing, to storing videos in a secure environment and sharing them with just the right people on any device, traditional learning management systems do little to support this increasingly popular medium.
 For Panopto customers, our end-to-end enterprise video platform makes it easy for anyone in the department and throughout the company the ability to author training content with ease.